-Note: Oracle's Enterprise Manager Management Pack Plus for SOA provides runtime metrics directly to the Enterprise Repository.
+Note: Oracle Enterprise Manager SOA Management Pack Enterprise Edition provides runtime metrics directly to the Enterprise Repository.

 Registries can also be federated - system configurations with a single logical repository, and multiple registries (one for each major environment or stage in the lifecycle) are common, as shown in Figure 1-3.